DRAGNLabs/301r_retnet/README.md

 ### PyTorch Lightning Integration

 PyTorch Lightning is leveraged in our project to streamline the training process of the RetNet and Transformer models, enabling efficient multi-core processing, easier scalability, and cleaner code by abstracting the boilerplate training loops.
-PyTorch Lightning's integration facilitates advanced functionalities like distributed training, automated logging, and checkpointing without complicating the model's architecture or training logic.
+PyTorch Lightning's integration facilitates advanced functionalities like distributed training, automated logging, and checkpointing.

 **Key Advantages:**

 - **Simplified Training Loop**: By abstracting the complexity of the training loop, PyTorch Lightning allows us to focus on the model architecture and the experiment itself, rather than boilerplate code.
 - **Multi-Core and Distributed Training**: Lightning's built-in support for distributed training and multi-core processing significantly speeds up training times, allowing our models to leverage multiple GPUs seamlessly.
-- **Automated Checkpointing**: The custom checkpointing system, `CustomCheckpoint`, automatically saves model checkpoints and Hugging Face compatible weights during training, facilitating model preservation and reproducibility.
+- **Automated Checkpointing**: The custom checkpointing system, `CustomModelCheckpoint`, automatically saves model checkpoints and Hugging Face compatible weights during training, facilitating model preservation and reproducibility.
 - **Advanced Logging**: Integration with TensorBoard for detailed logging of training and validation metrics, helping in monitoring model performance and debugging.

 **Usage:**